Qiskit/qiskit.org/content/experiments/quantalier.md

 source: https://github.com/qiskit
 ---
-The Quantum Chandelier, called the Quantalier, is a visual experiment based on IBM Q’s quantum computers.
+The Quantum Chandelier, called the Quantalier, is a visual experiment based on IBM Quantum computers.
 Physically made of over 1000 LEDs and a single Raspberry Pi, the shape of the Quantalier reflects the interior elements of a real quantum computer.

 The horizontal disks of this Quantalier represent the cooling plates of a real quantum computer.
 In a real computer, these plates isolate the temperature gradients that allow the bottom component to be supercooled to the extremely low temperature of 15 milliKelvin.